 "Anyone can use Mexico and Mexican in the same sentence without being a racist."
-Captain Ibanez said, sidestepping my question.
+Ibanez said, sidestepping my question.
 "Battalion legal has completed its investigations, and dropped charges against all NCOs in this company."
 There was a quiet sigh of relief from the gathered platoon sergeants, and not entirely for the men in their platoons.

 "Sir, Hernandez and Sanchez have decided to join us."
-First Sergeant Atkinson said quietly, nodding his head toward second platoon where Hernandez and Sanchez were easing themselves to the end of first squad.
+Atkinson said quietly, nodding his head toward second platoon where Hernandez and Sanchez were easing themselves to the end of first squad.
 As assistant squad leader, Sergeant Sutter moved toward them just as the first sergeant left the impromptu meeting and walked toward fourth platoon.
 Sutter got into Hernandez's face, and began an earnest conversation with him.

 "Sergeant Sutter's going to declare war on them."
 I commented, as everyone covertly watched the confrontation.

 With an exchange of comments we couldn't hear, Sutter pointed to the rear of the formation where Hernandez and Sanchez should have remained when arriving late to any formation.
 Hernandez said something, and flipped him the finger.
-When I saw Sutter ball his fists, I started to wave him off, but the captain put his hand on my shoulder, and said "At ease, staff sergeant."
+When I saw Sutter ball his fists, I started to shout and wave him off, but the captain put his hand on my shoulder, and said "At ease, staff sergeant."

 The First Sergeant swept in from behind the platoon and grabbed Hernandez and Sanchez by the collars of their body armor, and dragged them stumbling behind the platoon.
 Sergeant Sutter looked at me with a surprised expression, and then returned to his position at the head of the squad.

 "Sir, there were no instructions about ambush or prisoners, other than there were ambushes waiting for us."
-I said, quick to defend the squad.

 "During our last exercise, a lieutenant, three NCO's, and several of their squad members were tied up and left out all night before they were found.
 They were not happy about it."
-The captain said.

 "Sir, that was three months ago.
 Why am I just hearing about it now?"